What is Expanded Accounting Equation?

 Conclusion

-Expanded accounting equation not only provides a detailed view of the financial statements, but it also shows how effectively the accounting policies are in place.
-Further, from a professional point of view, it provides a glimpse of the financial well-being and net worth of the organization.
+An expanded accounting equation provides a detailed view of the financial statements and shows how effectively the accounting policies are in place.
+Further, from a professional point of view, it provides a glimpse of the organization's financial well-being and net worth of the organization.